 The French Concessions was a French outpost for around a century.
 It has many French influences still, chiefly in terms of the architecture.
 You can also see it at Fuxing Park where French design elements merge with Chinese landscaping.

 There are a number of water towns to explore around Shanghai.
-Zhujiajiao is a favourite.
+Zhujiajiao is a favorite.
 You can take metro line 17.
 Like Venice, it’s comprised of winding streets and canals.
 It was founded around 1,700 years ago.
 You’ll see many ancient buildings in Zhujiajiao.

 Take a stroll around Bei Dajie.
 You’ll find traditional Chinese buildings dating back to the Qing Dynasty.
 There are plenty of bars and shops.
 In the old town you’ll find Xijing Street.
 Head to the traditional pavilion on the waterfront.